 3 best places to see in Waco Texas

 Our first stop toward the South tip of Texas was in a brief stay in Waco.
-My oldest was so excited about visiting Waco because her favorite TV show filmed here.
+My oldest was so excited about visiting Waco because her favorite TV show was filmed here.
 “Fixer Upper” is only offered on cable so we don’t get to see it frequently at our campsite (most don’t offer cable).
 Our favorite day was seeing “Fantastic Beast” if you’re a Harry Potter fan you will understand.

-Visit a Texas size gas station, Buck-ees, complete with all of the candy.
+Visit a Texas-size gas station, Buck-ees, complete with all of the candy.
 We love Buck-ees because of the gleaming bathrooms, huge parking lot, and area to walk a dog.
 You can order lunch, handmade jerky, Bbq items, gifts, and Texas memorabilia.

 6 amazing places to do in Rockport, TX

-Your first stop in Rockport should be a roadside fun: Big Blue Crab.
+Your first stop in Rockport should be roadside fun: Big Blue Crab.
 This is the world’s largest crab that survived several hurricanes and natural disasters.
 Originally made of paper mache but recently built of aluminum and fiberglass.
 A fun fact the underbelly is male and painted with female claws.

-Fun Family Friendly Eats
+Fun Family-Friendly Eats

-The original Whataburger is right on the water, but though we tried it three times it is not one of favorite hamburger joints.
+The original Whataburger is right on the water, but though we tried it three times it is not one of my favorite hamburger joints.
 Alby’s Seafood has one of the best Shrimp Poboy sandwiches.
 The places smelled like fish so we suggest eating outside or taking it home.
-An unexpected find was the family owned Steve Lew’s BBQ Kitchen.
+An unexpected find was the family-owned Steve Lew’s BBQ Kitchen.
 The kids actually run the kitchen and on the weekends they have BlueGrass bands.